-A Funeral Director will typically collect your loved one from the place of rest and arrange for the care of your loved one, make arrangements for the cremation or burial, help you arrange a funeral service and provide professional guidance throughout the arrangement process.
+A Funeral Director will typically collect your loved one from the place of rest and arrange for their care in their mortuary facilities, make arrangements for the cremation or burial, help you organise a funeral service and provide professional guidance throughout the planning process.

-Funeral Directors take a lot of time and care to provide every funeral, which will be reflected in their price.
-Funeral Director fees typically make up the majority of the cost of a basic funeral.
-The SunLife Cost Of Dying Report 2018 reported the average Funeral Director’s fees as £2,595.
+Funeral Directors take a lot of time and care to organise every funeral, which will be reflected in the price.
+Their fees typically make up the majority of the cost of a basic funeral.

-Some Funeral Directors will provide detailed information about their services and prices on their websites although the overall cost of the funeral will depend on a number of factors including if is a burial or cremation and any additional services you may arrange.
-Third party costs will also apply.
+Some Funeral Directors will provide detailed information about their services and prices on their websites although the overall cost of the funeral will depend on a number of factors including if it's a burial or cremation and any additional services you may arrange.

 How to arrange a funeral without a Funeral Director

-There are a number of reasons people do not wish to use a Funeral Director.
-Some may feel that taking greater responsibility for the funeral is a final tribute to their loved one, others may have used the services of a Funeral Director on a previous occasion and have received unsatisfactory service, and others are simply looking for a cheaper funeral option.
+Some families may feel that taking greater responsibility for the funeral is a final tribute to their loved one, others may have used a Funeral Director on a previous occasion and received unsatisfactory service, and others are simply looking for a more affordable funeral option.